4 - Making garden candles

 Download workshop

-Garden candles bring the coziness of the inside outside.
-A garden candle is also ideal for processing all the remains of candles.
-The black smoke, with renewed paraffin, will leave marks on walls, which can be the result of reused paraffin in the house.
+Garden candles bring the coziness of indoors outdoors.
+A garden candle is also ideal for using up all the leftover candle residue.
+The black smoke from reusing paraffin will leave marks on walls, which can be a result of reused paraffin indoors.

 Ratios of stearin and paraffin